psa-jforestier/pypymorse/README.md

 - Automatically start Morse decoder : `python pypymorse.py --autostart`.
 It will start the decoder in learning mode without having to press the SPACE bar.

-- *TODO* No GUI : `python pypymorse.py --nogui`.
+- No GUI : `python pypymorse.py --nogui`.
 Start the program in command line mode, the (old) user interface is not displayed.
 Imply `--autostart`.
 Press Ctrl+C to quit.

 - Skip learning phase by specifying dot and dash sample duration : `python pypymorse.py --avrgdot 100 --avrgdash 300`.
 You can get the value on the GUI from a previous run.
 They depends of the sampling rate, and the speed of the operator, and your CPU power (100/300 are for 10 WPM at ~12KHz).